shierve/NEM-voting-specifications/README.md

 Historical data is the basis of the voting system.
 It is what allows the system to be trully decentralized and trust-less, since it allows everybody to verify the results themselves.
 This is what makes the voting system meaningful.

 Mosaic polls could be created and votes could be counted for the current block, but not for a past one, so a result should be stored somewhere and people who weren't there would have to trust the results.
 This is not the blockchain way, so it stays unimplemented until this function becomes available in the NIS.
 Maybe in Catapult, who knows...

+### Liquid democracy

+Liquid democracy is a democratic system where people can delegate their vote to a representative, who is allowed to vote for them.

+This is expected to be implemented in the next big update for the voting system.

+There are some ideas about how this can be implemented, but no definitive one is decided yet.
+If somebody has a suggestion or an idea for an easy, efficient and secure way to implement delegation please contact me and we can discuss the idea.